Miracle Surgeries: Man undergoes Four Open-Heart Surgeries to Save His Life

 and they're like, well, you could be, you could be completely normal recovering at home, or you could have a reaction to the medication may make you feel bad.
 Okay, well, I mean, I don't have much choice, so we're gonna do this and we're gonna do it well.
 So, surgery was on a Monday.
 I got to come home on a Sunday.

-h all in all is not bad. but [:
+h all in all is not bad. but [:and she

 got